alex4men/CarND-Behavioral-Cloning-P3/writeup.md

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.

 To combat the overfitting, I used 2 dropout layers with keep_probabilities of 0.75.
-Original values was 0.2 and 0.5 which was quite small and the result was not good.
+Original values were 0.2 and 0.5 which were quite small and the result was poor.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.